paukstelis/octoprint_deploy/README.md

 Want to support this work?
 Buy Me a Coffee. https://www.buymeacoffee.com/ppaukstelis.
 Need help with octoprint_deploy?
 You can open issues here or ask on Discord: https://discord.gg/6vgSjgvR6u
 # octoprint_deploy
 These files provide a simple bash script for quickly deploying multiple octoprint instances on a single computer.
 For Linux systems (Ubuntu, Fedora, etc.) it will also install OctoPrint and a video streamer (mjpg-streamer or ustreamer).
+No need for lots of file editing or complicated Docker compose scripts!
 # BIG CHANGES
 As of 02/22 there is no longer a need to download a specific image file.